 The County now has procedures in place for Youth Sports Programs to return to play.
 View youth sports procedures.

 To ensure social distancing, a limit of 50 participants are allowed in the skate park at one time.
 Skate time is limited to 90 minutes if there is a wait.
 It is recommended that all participants and spectators follow CDC guidelines regarding social distancing.

 All restrictions for all Martin County-owned boat ramps have been lifted as of Friday, May 1.

 On Tuesday, June 2, the board rescinded the emergency order that placed restrictions on golf course operations, including the restriction on the number of people allowed per golf cart.
 Courses are still encouraged to follow PGA, USGA, CDC, and NGCOA COVID-19 guidelines.

 The Martin County Board of County Commissioners has been making plans and preparations to reopen offices to the public in a phased approach.
 The following county facilities and offices have reopened or have partially reopened to the public.

-Partially reopening for grab-and-go services: On Monday, July 6, the Blake Library in Stuart will partially reopen to provide computer access, printing and copying, reference services, and item pick-up.
+Partially reopened for grab-and-go services: On Monday, July 6, the Blake Library in Stuart partially reopened to provide computer access, printing and copying, reference services, and item pick-up.
 This includes Summer Reading Program prize pick-up.